Skip to content

 What’s Self-Seasoning?

 Due to its nitrided surface, our Carbon Nonstick™ Pan starts out quite nonstick-y.
-But when oil is regularly heated on the surface, it accumulates over time, forming a thin, bonded layer that makes the pan even more nonstick.
-This additional layer:
+As oil is regularly heated on the surface, a thin, bonded layer begins to form, making the pan even more nonstick-y.
+This additional self-seasoning layer:

 • Prevents food from sticking